open-world-agents/open-world-agents/docs/index.md

 ### Everything you need to build state-of-the-art foundation multimodal desktop agent, end-to-end.

 Streamline your agent's lifecycle with Open World Agents.
-From data capture to real-time evaluation, everything is designed for flexibility and performance.
+From data capture to model training and real-time evaluation, everything is designed for flexibility and performance.

 With open-world-agents, you can: